Constance Clayton: Awards and honors

-The Constance E. Clayton Professorship
+Death and legacy

+Clayton died on September 18, 2023, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

 The Constance E. Clayton Professorship in Urban Education was established in 1992 at the University of Pennsylvania Graduate School of Education.
 It received support from the William Penn Foundation, Cigna, The Vanguard Group, and PNC Bank.
 Constance Clayton was the first African American woman to have a professorship named for her at an Ivy League institution.
-U. Penn also established, in her honor, The Clayton Lecture Series on Urban Education.
+U. Penn also established The Clayton Lecture Series on Urban Education in her honor.